mxcube/mxcubecore/CONTRIBUTING.md

 * Assign a label to the issue (see available labels).

 ### Submiting code to the repository
-Pull request (PR) are used to submitt new code to the repository, it helps developers to review and dicuss the proposed code.
-To avoid any conflicts in the code base it is important to keep your local git repository syncronized with the latest code in the repository.
-If repository is checkout out directly then use `git pull` to obtain the latest code from the repository.
-If a local fork is used then:
+Pull request (PR) are used to submitt new code to the repository, it helps developers to review and dicuss the proposed change.
+To avoid any conflicts in the code base it is important to keep your local git repository syncronized with the latest code in the upstream repository.
+If the repository is checked out directly then use `git pull` to obtain the latest code, if a fork is used then add the offical mxcubecore repository to the list of remotes.

-* If necessary add link to the upstream repository:
+* If necessary add link to the offical mxcubecore repository:

   ```bash
   git remote add upstream https://github.com/mxcube/HardwareRepository.git